-Domaine LAVAGNAC : a place, a history
+Domaine LAVAGNAC : the place, the history

 Renaissance of the Little